ESP

 ESP is an open-source research platform for heterogeneous system-on-chip design that combines a scalable tile-based architecture and a flexible system-level design methodology.

-ESP provides three accelerator flows: RTL, high-level synthesis (HLS), machine learning frameworks.
-All three design flows converge to the ESP automated SoC integration flow that generates the necessary hardware and software interfaces to rapidly enable full-system prototyping on FPGA.
+ESP provides accelerator flows for RTL, high-level synthesis (HLS), and machine learning frameworks.
+These design flows converge to the ESP automated SoC integration flow that generates the necessary hardware and software interfaces to rapidly enable full-system prototyping on FPGA.

 Overview